 Some models include:

-- Digital temperature settings that can be accessed without opening the door, make it easier to maintain consistent temperatures.
+Digital temperature settings that can be accessed without opening the door, making it easier to maintain consistent temperatures for storing wine.

 - Integrated locks to keep visitors from pilfering your prize vintages and tilt-up shelves to exhibit your precious bottles.